nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  Update failed
  Turned off maintenance mode

-Before completing the upgrade, ownCloud first runs a simulation by copying all database tables to new tables, and then performs the upgrade on them, to ensure that the upgrade will complete correctly.
+Before completing the upgrade, Nextcloud first runs a simulation by copying all database tables to new tables, and then performs the upgrade on them, to ensure that the upgrade will complete correctly.
 The copied tables are deleted after the upgrade.
 This takes twice as much time, which on large installations can be